 The university is not closed, but operations have been changed to prioritize the safety of our campus community and the continuation of course delivery.

 To lessen the risk to our community as much as possible, UW-Whitewater has suspended face-to-face instruction, moving entirely to alternative delivery for the 2020 spring and summer terms.
 ICIT is offering a guide for working and learning remotely.
-Students will receive additional information as it is available regarding the fall 2020 semester.

 All campus buildings have been locked since 5 p.m.
 Friday, March 20.
 This step will allow facilities staff to disinfect/sanitize buildings, while keeping them safe and secure.
 Buildings are accessible to those who have a key card that allows access into the buildings.